samueljackson92/jekyll-now/_posts/2019-02-22-regularization-in-ml.markdown

 ---
 layout: post
 title: L1 and L2 regularization for Machine Learning
-date: 2000-01-01
+date: 2019-02-22
-tags: machine-learning, regularization, math, bayesian
+tags: machine-learning regularization math Bayesian
 ---

 Regularisation in machine learning is an important concept to combat overfitting.
 Overfitting is the failure of a model to generalise well to unseen data.
 Essentially, overfitting occurs when the model ceases to fit to the underlying objective function of the data and begins to fit to noise.